George A. Olah Award In Hydrocarbon Or Petroleum Chemistry

-The lectures provide travel opportunities, Scott notes, which satisfy one of his passions.
+Dumesic, 62, earned a bachelor’s degree in chemical engineering in 1971 from UW Madison and a Ph.D. in chemical engineering from Stanford University in 1974.
+After conducting research in France and Russia, he was appointed as an assistant professor of chemical engineering at UW Madison in 1976.

-“I am happy to be working in a profession that not only allows—but encourages and even rewards—international travel and a chance to participate in conferences and visit colleagues at their universities,” he says.
-Other interests closer to home include grabbing time to attend at least one Jimmy Buffett concert and one bluegrass music festival each year.
+Dumesic is a member of the National Academy of Engineering and has received numerous honors including the Heinz Heinemann Award in Catalyst Science & Technology of the International Association of Catalysis Societies and the ACS Gabor A. Somorjai Award for Creative Research in Catalysis.
+He has published more than 300 scholarly papers and holds 12 patents.

-Scott will present the award address before the ACS Division of Organic Chemistry.
+Dumesic will present the award address before the ACS Division of Catalysis Science & Technology.

 Join the conversation